Q-1 What are the tax benefits of buying an annuity plan?

 Ans- No, there is minimum risk involved while opting for the Fixed Indexed Annuity plan since it is based on an equity-based index and regardless of the index performance, the contract value will not fall below the minimum amount specified in the contract.

-Q-9 What is the difference between Annuity and Pension?
+Q-9 What is the difference between an Annuity and Pension?

 Ans-The primary difference between Annuity and Pension is that-

-A pension is the financial benefit individuals receive after they have attained the retirement age.
-An annuity is also a pension scheme but there is no need for a person to get retirement from service for availing it.
+A pension is the financial benefit individuals receive after they have attained retirement age.
+An annuity is also a pension scheme but there is no need for a person to get a retirement from service for availing of it.

 As a matter of fact you can watch live market trading that helps you to connect with CMT.
 Join a Technical Analysis Course which works on real time markets by using tools & techniques .
 That’ll give you behavioural understanding of real time Share market.
 Understanding the money management by real time trading or investment activity.
 As we know CMT is an MCQ Exam & ask question on application level.
 Create short notes of Course Content.
 Get PPT based Short Notes & note interpretation of tools & Techniques on technical analysis.
 Short Notes help you out to quick revision at the CMT exam time.
 CMT Books have very complicated language & course content is not properly aligned as it takes topics from various books of different writers.

 So we have to take individual topics and understand concepts in simple, Concise and Clear manner.
 Take content from various books or websites like Investopedia or Stock Charts on Each Topic for in-depth understanding.
 Apply tools & techniques with the help of Technical analysis or trading software’s.
 Read Books twice as MCQ can be created from a single line. while study mark important topics.